Azure/ADX-in-a-Day-Lab1/README.md

 | take 10
 ```

 This query has a single tabular expression statement.
-The statement begins with a reference to the table githubraw and contains the operators where and count.
+The statement begins with a reference to the table logsRaw and contains the operators take.
 Each operator is separated by a pipe.
-The data rows for the source table are filtered by the value of the Type column.
-In the last line, the query returns a table with a single column and a single row that contains the count of the remaining rows.

 References:
 - [KQL cheat sheets](https://github.com/marcusbakker/KQL/blob/master/kql_cheat_sheet.pdf)

 ---
-#### Task 0 : The SQL Way!
+#### Task 0 : Journey from SQL to KQL!
 For all the SQL pros out there, Azure data explorer allows a subset of TSQL queries.
 Try running the following SQL query in web UI
 ```
 select count(1) from logsRaw